TopQuadrant/MauiServer/README.md

 - `mvn package` creates a war file in the `/target` directory, for deployment with a servlet container such as Tomcat or Jetty.
 - `mvn jetty:run` runs Maui Server directly, using Jetty.
 The server will start up at http://localhost:8080/ .
 This can be convenient for testing.

+The API root is at `/`.
+A small demo app is at `/app/` (requires tagger creation and training through the API).

 ## License

 This project is licensed under the terms of the [GNU GPL v3](http://www.gnu.org/licenses/gpl.html).